First-class giant, Test Lilliputian

 Birth of the first Bangladesh bowler to take 100 Test wickets.
 Mohammad Rafique, a left-arm spinner, was also the first from his country to achieve the double of 1000 runs and 100 wickets in both Tests and ODIs, and he played in their inaugural Test too.
 In 2003 he took his best figures, of 6 for 77, against South Africa.
 He played in the 1999, 2003 and 2007 World Cups - taking three wickets in the famous win over India in Port-of-Spain, and reluctantly announced his retirement in 2008 after he was not picked in the one-day side.

 Birth of another subcontinental left-arm spinner, this time from India.
 Pragyan Ojha's one-day career began haltingly, but in Tests he soon established himself as the team's second spinner - first pairing up with Harbhajan Singh and then with R Ashwin.
-Ojha took nine wickets in his debut series, against Sri Lanka in 2009-10, and nine more when Australia toured next year.
+Ojha took nine wickets in his debut series, against Sri Lanka in 2009-10, and nine more when Australia toured the following year.
 Though Ashwin stole the spotlight against West Indies in Delhi in 2011, with nine wickets, Ojha wasn't far behind with seven.
 In 2013, against West Indies in Mumbai, Ojha took a ten-wicket match haul in an innings win.